Ferroelectricity in dipolar liquids: the role of annealed positional disorder: Abstract

 \section{Abstract}

-Ferroelectric order in polar liquids has been observed in numerical simulations and liquid-crystal experiments.
-In mean-field frameworks, this behavior is associated to sample-shape dependent, surface contribution to the free energy.
-This remain nonzero in the thermodynamic limit due to the long-range nature of dipolar interactions.
-Yet, numerical simulations performed under conducting periodic boundary conditions, where surface term vanishes, still exhibit ferroelectric order, pointing to an intrinsic bulk origin of the transition.
-Moving beyond the mean-field approximation, Kirkwood’s seminal study on the dielectric properties of polar liquids highlights the role of hindered dipole rotation in shaping the corresponding pair correlations.
-In that study, hindered rotation stems from the mean force between nearest-neighbor dipoles, pointing the focus on local structure.
-Introducing a different perspective while retaining the central role of hindered dipole rotation in the onset of ferroelectricity, the present study establishes, as an original finding, that annealed averaging over positional disorder of dipolar interaction generates hindered rotation of dipole pairs in the liquid, able to drive a ferroelectric phase transition.
-As a result, in contrast to approaches centered on local structure, ferroelectricity emerges not in spite of the liquid nature, but exactly because the positional degrees of freedom remain liquid.
+Ferroelectric ordering in polar liquids has been observed in numerical simulations and liquid-crystal experiments.
+Within mean-field framework, this behaviour remains associated with sample-shape dependent, surface contribution to the free energy, which does not vanish in the thermodynamic limit due to the long-range nature of dipolar interaction.
+Yet, numerical simulations performed under conducting periodic boundary conditions, for which the surface contribution vanishes, still exhibit ferroelectric order, pointing to an intrinsic bulk origin of the transition.
+Moving beyond the mean-field approximation, Kirkwood’s seminal study of the dielectric properties of polar liquids emphasized the role of hindered dipolar rotation in shaping the corresponding pair correlations.
+In Kirkwood's analysis, hindered rotation stems from the mean force between nearest-neighbor dipoles, placing the focus on local structure.
+Introducing a different perspective while retaining the central role of hindered dipolar rotation in the onset of ferroelectricity, the present study establishes, as an original finding, that annealed averaging of dipolar interaction over positional disorder generates hindered dipolar rotation favoring dipole alignment, and able to drive a ferroelectric phase transition.
+As a result, unlike approaches centered on local structure, ferroelectricity emerges not in spite of the liquid nature, but because of it.
 This ferroelectric phase transition is shown to be intrinsic to the bulk.
-Annealed positional disorder defines an effective dipolar interaction that is shorter ranged than the bare potential.
-This is analogous to the Keesom interaction, in which screening is induced by annealed dipolar disorder.
-Derived within classical density functional theory, these findings are exact for $d \to \infty$ and remain valid within the optimized cluster expansion for $d \geq 3$.
+Annealed averaging over positional disorder defines an effective dipolar interaction that is shorter-ranged than the bare potential.
+This is analogous to the Keesom interaction where screening arises from annealed dipolar disorder.
+Derived within classical density functional theory, these findings are exact for dimensions $d \to \infty$ and remain valid within the optimized cluster expansion for $d \geq 3$.